Nonparametric plug-in classifier for multiclass classification of S.D.E. paths: Classifier's rate of convergence with known diffusion coefficient

 \end{theo} The above theorem shows that the rate of convergence of the plug-in classifier is, up to a logarithmic factor, of order $N^{-3\beta/4(2\beta+1)}$.
 Therefore, this rate of convergence is slightly slower than the one provided in Theorem~\ref{thm:AlmostOptimalRate}.
 It is mainly due to the fact that under Assumption~\ref{ass:Re-entrant.Drift}, Proposition~\ref{prop:eqNorm} does not apply and then, in view of considered assumptions in Theorem~\ref{thm:RateClass.Re-entrant.Drift}, we only manage to obtain the following bound,

-which is clearly worst than the one obtain in Proposition~\ref{prop:eqNorm}.
-Interestingly, for $\beta = 1$, we can note that the rates obtained in Theorem~\ref{thm:RateClass.Re-entrant.Drift} are of the same order than the rates of convergence established in~\cite{Gadat_Klein_Marteau16} in the classification setup where the input vector lies in $\R$ under the assumption that $X$ does not fulfil the strong density assumption ({\it e.g.} the density of $X$ is not lower bounded).
+which is clearly worse than the one obtained in Proposition~\ref{prop:eqNorm}.
+Interestingly, for $\beta = 1$, we can note that the rates obtained in Theorem~\ref{thm:RateClass.Re-entrant.Drift} are of the same order as the rates of convergence established in~\cite{Gadat_Klein_Marteau16} in the classification setup where the input vector lies in $\R$ under the assumption that $X$ does not fulfil the strong density assumption ({\it e.g.} the density of $X$ is not lower bounded).